josiahmayanja/skvenskr/README.md

-# Skvenskr ✍️🇸🇪
+# skvenskr ✍️🇸🇪
 **A modern Swedish writing assistant — fast, clear, no fluff.**

 ---

 ## 🚀 What is Skvenskr?

-Skvenskr helps Swedish speakers and learners write better Swedish.
+skvenskr helps Swedish speakers and learners write better Swedish.
 It checks grammar and spelling using smart language tools and explains issues in simple, clear language.

 - ✅ Paste Swedish text